-- 1. Peninsula of Power Leveling, where are some great grinding spots, for various reasons.
+- Peninsula of Power Leveling, where some great grinding spots are, for various reasons.

-- 2. Metal Slimes that gives tons of experiences, providing you have a reliable way to kill it.
+- Metal Slimes that give tons of experience, providing you have a reliable way to kill it.
 Piņata Enemy may also fall into this.

-- 3. Monsters that aren't affected by the Anti-Grinding diminishing returns, if such thing exists in the game.
-It's grind-ish nature may be lampshaded in the Monster Compendium too.
+- Monsters that aren't affected by the Anti-Grinding diminishing returns, if such thing exists in the game.
+Its grind-ish nature may be lampshaded in the Monster Compendium too.

-- 4. Mook Maker enemies, especially if the mooks created hold significant rewards for killing them.
+- Mook Maker enemies, especially if the Mooks created hold significant rewards for killing them.

-- 5. Leaked Experience for your low-level character to obtain high experiences in a safely manner.
+- Leaked Experience for your low-level character to obtain high experiences in a safe manner.

 - The hunting skills in Digital Devil Saga.
 In addition to inflicting higher damage if the player exploits Elemental Rock-Paper-Scissors correctly, they increase the amount of Atma points earned from killed enemies, allowing your party to learn new skills quicker.

-- Super Mario RPG sometimes lets you play a 'Double or Nothing' gambling minigame at the end of combat, doubling either the XP or money earnt from the fight if you win.
+- Super Mario RPG sometimes lets you play a 'Double or Nothing' gambling minigame at the end of combat, doubling either the XP or money earned from the fight if you win.

 - Persona3 does something similar; after a fight you can play a 'pick a card' minigame to decide what reward you'll get, and picking a wand card makes the fight offer more XP than usual.

-- Final Fantasy X gives you two big helps: first, is you score an overkill on your opponents, (finish them off with a strong attack and/or take advantage of thei elemental weaknesses) you can get up to double the XP.
+- Final Fantasy X gives you two big pieces of help: first, if you score an overkill on your opponents, (finish them off with a strong attack and/or take advantage of their elemental weaknesses) you can get up to double the XP.
 Second, the game has save spheres at numerous places along your journey.
-Going up to save sphere and interacting with it at all, even if you don't save, fully replenishes the party's health and mana.
-So you can easily hang out in an area, fight Random Encounters, then heal yourself with using spells or potions, with no disadvantage.
+Going up to a save sphere and interacting with it at all, even if you don't actually save the game, fully replenishes the party's health and mana.
+So you can easily hang out in an area by a sphere, fight Random Encounters, then use the save sphere to heal yourself without using spells or potions, with no disadvantage.